MarcDavila1022/Tic_Tac_Toe/README.md

         winner = gameboard[2]
         return (True)

-"""
-Lines 116-135: The next two functions that is created to check if the game is either a tie or a win, however, I ran into a small error; the reason why I decided to use the exit() command is because the code will glitch when I got a win or a tie and all lines were filled up.
+#Lines 116-135: The next two functions that is created to check if the game is either a tie
+#or a win, however, I ran into a small error; the reason why I decided to use the
+#exit() command is because the code will glitch when I got a win or a tie and all
+#lines were filled up.
 Subsequently, I used exit().
-Hopefully, through some experience I will be able to fix my code.
+Hopefully, through some experience
+#I will be able to fix my code.
-"""

 def checkTie(gameboard):
     global gamerunning